peppidesu/constant-snake/README.md

 Worst-case, the same as every snake implemenation.
 In the end game your snake takes up the entire playing field, so you need to store `width*height` snake pieces somehow.
-This means your space complexity is always gonna end up being at least quadratic w.r.t. the side-length of the screen.
+This means your space complexity is always gonna end up being at least quadratic w.r.t. the side-length of the screen, unless you enjoy playing 1D snake.

 The best-case complexity is the same as the worst-case, because the vectors that store the bitmask and the snake body are pre-allocated beforehand.
 This is worse